pysnippet/django-mermaid/README.md

 ## Usage

-Once you have installed the app, you can use the `mermaid` template tag in your templates.
+After you configure the `INSTALLED_APPS`, you will be able to load the `mermaid` in your template and use the template tag for rendering mermaid diagrams.

 ```jinja2
 {% load mermaid %}